Maskanah: History

 The Bronze Age city of Emar lies a few kilometres north of the present town.
 The earliest mention of Maskanah comes through Stephanus of Byzantium where it is mentioned in the context of Septimius Severus's campaigns against the Parthian Empire.

 After the Muslim conquest of Syria, the town was overshadowed by the nearby Balis.
 The region was under the lordship of the rulers of Aleppo until the 12th century when the Atabegs of Mosul started asserting more control.
 The area was devastated by the Mongol invasions in the 13th and 14th centuries.
 In 1210, during Ayyubid rule, the al-Adil Minaret was constructed.
 The brick structure was built in the simple, Persian architectural style.
+It was further developed during the Mamluk period.
 It was restored during Hafez al-Assad's rule (1970-2000) and is one last historic architectural remains in the town.

-During Ottoman times, the area was mostly inhabited by nomadic tribes.
-In 1838 Maskanah was classified as a ruined village ("khirba") by Biblical scholar Eli Smith.
-The cultivable lands of the Aleppo Vilayet, including Maskanah, were confiscated in 1876 by Sultan Abdulhamid II as his own personal property.
+During Ottoman rule, the area was mostly inhabited by nomadic Bedouin tribes.
+In 1838, Maskanah was classified as a ruined village ("khirba") by Biblical scholar Eli Smith.
+The cultivable lands of the Aleppo Vilayet, including Maskanah, were confiscated in 1876 by Sultan Abdul Hamid II as his own personal property.
 The lands were later integrated back into the state as public property.
 In 1915 the town was visited by orientalist Alois Musil who mentions the town having barracks, a large khan, and the residence of the head of the telegraph service.
 A year later, Maskanah became a major deportation route during the Armenian genocide where an estimated 80,000 Armenians died.

 Under the French mandate, the town was the center of a qadaa, and served as a center for milk production and cattle merchants.
 In 1945 the village had 430 inhabitants.

-On 3 June 2017, the city was captured by the Syrian Armed Forces from ISIL.
+On 3 June 2017, the city was captured by the Syrian Army from the Islamic State.

+The SDF took control of the town on 1 December 2024 following the withdrawal of the Syrian Army.